 Plant Pathology may provide diagnostic service for commercial growers and nurseries from the Ord River region in Western Australia, upon request.

 Before sending samples from interstate, contact Plant Pathology.

 Samples from overseas are not accepted

-If you intend to bring or send any plant material or plant product from overseas into Australia, you must get an import permit from the Australian Government Department of Agriculture and Water Resources.
+If you intend to bring or send any plant material or plant product from overseas into Australia, you must get an import permit from the Australian Government's Department of Agriculture and Water Resources website.

 Any plant or plant-related material being introduced into Australia from an overseas country must comply with the Quarantine Act 1908 and any applicable Commonwealth legislation and conditions outlined in the Biosecurity Import Conditions System (BICON).

 Specialty: NT plant-parasitic and plant-associated microfungi.

 Collection: about 4,000 specimens, the majority are dried plant material with microfungi, some with bacteria, virus, nematodes and phytoplasmas.

 Registered to exchange Australian native specimens (AU083).